 In some cases, you may also need to provide your birth certificate or passport to prove your citizenship.
 Non-citizens have to provide documentation showing their immigration status.
 So, you may want to visit the Social Security Administration website to determine which forms of ID you will need.
 Photocopies of documents are not accepted, even notarized copies.
 Your identification documents must be originals.

 Application to Replace Your Social Security Card

-After you gather your ID documents, you will need to fill out the SSA’s Social Security card application.
-The application is available on the SSA’s website, or you can get one from your local SSA office.
+After you gather your ID documents, you will need to fill out the Social Security Administration’s Social Security card application.
+The application is available on their website, or you can get one from your local Social Security office.
 Be sure to follow the directions carefully and fill out the application accurately.
 Otherwise, your application may be delayed or even denied, or your new card may have incorrect information.

-If you don’t know where your local SSA office is, check our offices locator to help you find it.
-You will need to either bring or mail your completed application and required ID to the SSA office.
-The SSA office will submit your application, and if it is approved, they will send you a replacement card.
+If you don’t know where your local social security office is, check our offices locator to help you find it.
+You will need to either bring or mail your completed application and required ID to the social security office.
+The social security office will submit your application, and if it is approved, they will send you a replacement card.
 The process generally takes a few weeks.
 But, if there is an issue with your application or ID, it may take much longer.
-The SSA will also return your original ID documents to you.
+The social security office will also return your original ID documents to you.